Nako8k/Azure-VNet-lab/README.md

 - Deployed VMs into subnets and applied NSGs with inbound/outbound rules
 - Set up Azure Bastion for secure RDP/SSH access without public IPs
 - Verified peering connectivity between `Neti-Hub` and `Neti-Spoke`
-- Documented the topology with a network diagram

 ---